Video Chats: Lance Drake on "Dead Eye" by Middle Class Rut

 Posted by Doug Klinger on December 6, 2013 in Interviews

-"Dead Eye" by Middle Class Rut, the band’s fourth video collaboration with director Lance Drake, focuses on the members of the band traveling across the south of Alaska on foot, by ship, and in the back of a pickup truck.
+"Dead Eye" by Middle Class Rut, the bands fourth video collaboration with director Lance Drake, focuses on the members of the band traveling across the south of Alaska on foot, by ship, and in the back of a pickup truck.
 The video features some fantastic shots of Alaska, some which Lance and DP Andrew J. Whittaker risked falling down a bottomless crevice or encountering a giant bear in order to get.
 We talked to Lance about the video, the amazing natural lighting in Alaska, and getting illegally background checked by the cops.

 Doug: How did it work out that you would end up shooting this video in Alaska?
 How many days were you out there?

 Lance: This video came about in a funny way.
 It's my fourth video for Middle Class Rut, these guys are my brothers and they have allowed me to make some of my best work.
 Initially, I was hesitant because after what we achieved with "Aunt Betty," I wasn't sure I could top it.
 I ended up talking to Zack while they were on tour and out of the blue I blurted out, "What if we went to Alaska?"
 Zack said, "Why don't we?"
 Next thing I know a week and a half later I'm there with Andrew J. Whittaker and a camera and we are scouting for two days.
 The band showed up for the third day and we shot for two and a half days across the south of Alaska.

 Doug: What was the lighting like?
 Were the daylight hours all crazy?